Download and install

 Snap store (Linux)

-Another very modern option is to install program via snap.
+Another modern option is to install the program via snap.
 Available both for Intel/AMD and ARM (experimental) architectures.

 Get it from the Snap Store

-This is available for almost all modern Linux distribution and is as easy as to click on the link above (Web UI) or to write the command in terminal:
+This is available for almost all modern Linux distributions and is as easy as clicking the link above (Web UI) or running the command in a terminal:

 sudo snap install supercell